ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ### Scenario 2: Allow a segment to communicate only with one other segment

 To allow one segment to communicate with only one other segment, use the `New-InformationBarrierPolicy` cmdlet with the SegmentsAllowed parameter.

+Keep in mind that by default, your information barrier policies are inactive until they are explicitly set to active status and applied.
+After you have defined your policies, proceed to the next section.

+#### Contoso's example: Allow Research to communicate only with HR

-For example, to allow Research to communicate with HR only, we would use the following cmdlet:
+To allow Research to communicate with HR only, Contoso uses the following cmdlet:

 `New-InformationBarrierPolicy -Name "Research-Engineering" -AssignedSegment "Research" -SegmentsAllowed "HR" -State Inactive`

 In this case, Research can communicate only with HR, but HR is not restricted from communicating with other segments.

-Keep in mind that by default, your information barrier policies are inactive until they are explicitly set to active status and applied.
-After you have defined your policies, proceed to the next section.

 ## Part 3: Apply information barrier policies